 - Type your email address, then click Sign in.

 Typing an email address and clicking Sign in

 - Type your password, then click Sign in.

 - Your account name will now appear in the upper-right corner.

 The account name

 If you're using Office at home or at work, it's usually more convenient to stay signed in.
 However, if you're using a shared computer (for example, at a library or business center), it's important to sign out when you're done.
-This will prevent other people from accessing your SkyDrive files.
+This will prevent others from accessing your OneDrive files.

 - Click the File tab.

 Clicking the File tab